The following guidelines may help you choose appropriate colors and paint

 For WOOD TRIM, we suggest eggshell or a low-luster

-sheen with the product Enduracryl (Dunn-Edwards product) added unless
+sheen with Dunn-Edwards Evershield 30 added unless

 the paint is a high-quality paint like Benjamin Moore.
 Otherwise, you

 may experience warping, cracking, fading and peeling due to water